 CARE is a state-funded program designed to recruit and assist single parent students who are EOPS eligible.
-Eligibility for CARE requires that the student or their dependent child be a current recipient of CalWORKs/TANF, and the student must have one child under the age of 14.
+CARE eligibility requires that the student or their dependent child be a current recipient of CalWORKs/TANF, and the student must have one child under the age of 14.

 CARE provides support services and possible grant funds.
 The CARE counselor works with each student to promote academic success and assist students in attaining their career and vocational goals.
-For more information contact the CARE program in the Student Services One-Stop Center, or call (619) 660-4293.
+For more information contact the CARE program in the EOPS office located in the One-Stop Center, Build A300, or call (619) 660-4293.
 Visit us at our website at www.cuyamaca.edu/eops/care.asp